KhurroLurr/NutsAndBolts/README.md

 nuts and bolts provided by the instructor.
 In order to run, simply compile in your preferred method and be sure to uncomment the main function.

-Main function was commented as part of turning in the assignment.
+Main function was commented out as part of turning in the assignment.

+Code is complete and fully commented.